The information-complete quantum theory: An information-complete description for finite-dimensional systems

-Now the key point of our formalism is to require that the programming system $\mathcal{P}$ encodes all possible, namely, informationally complete, measurement operations that are allowed to act upon the $\mathcal{SA}$-system.
-To be \textquotedblleft informationally complete\textquotedblright, all programmed measurement operations $\hat{U}_{\mathcal{SA}}(\hat{s}_{r},\hat {p}_{r})$ can at least achieve the measurements of a complete set of operators for $\mathcal{S}$; for the $d$-dimensional system, the complete set has $d^{2}$\ operators \cite{ThewTomo}, i.e., the minimal $D_{\mathcal{P}}=d^{2}$.
-Note that informationally complete set of operators or measurement is also important for quantum state tomography \cite{ICO-Busch,ICM}.
+Now the key point of our formalism is to require that the programming system $\mathcal{P}$ encodes all possible, namely, information-complete, measurement operations that are allowed to act upon the $\mathcal{SA}$-system.
+To be \textquotedblleft information-complete\textquotedblright, all programmed measurement operations $\hat{U}_{\mathcal{SA}}(\hat{s}_{r},\hat {p}_{r})$ can at least achieve the measurements of a complete set of operators for $\mathcal{S}$; for the $d$-dimensional system, the complete set has $d^{2}$\ operators \cite{ThewTomo}, i.e., the minimal $D_{\mathcal{P}}=d^{2}$.
+Note that information-complete set of operators or measurement is also important for quantum state tomography \cite{ICO-Busch,ICM}.

-Another trick in the above discussion is that, to enable the informationally-complete programmed measurements, it seems that one needs $D_{\mathcal{P}}$ different measurement apparatuses.
-Hereafter we take a step further by dropping this specific measurement model by regarding the $\mathcal{A}$-system as a single system with $D_{\mathcal{A}}$ ($\geq d$) dimensions.
-In this case we have $D_{\mathcal{P}}\geq dD_{\mathcal{A}}$.
+Another trick in the above discussion is that, to enable the information-complete programmed measurements, it seems that one needs $D_{\mathcal{P}}$ different measurement apparatuses.
+Hereafter we take a step further by dropping this specific measurement model by regarding the $\mathcal{A}$-system as a single quantum system (not necessarily having $\hat{p}$ and $\hat{q}$ as in the specific model that we considered above) with $D_{\mathcal{A}}$ ($\geq d$) dimensions and as such, the standard pre-measurement process described above is simply to entangle $\mathcal{S}$ and $\mathcal{A}$ (see the next Section for further discussion).
+In this case we have $D_{\mathcal{P}}\geq dD_{\mathcal{A}}$ due to the property of the Schmidt decomposition.
 The step is necessary for seeking a model-independent and intrinsic description of the whole system $\mathcal{PSA}$.